appliedaimllab509-cell/MaHaWave-Net-A-Lightweight-Multi-Scale-Model-for-Fine-Grained-Medical-Image-Segmentation/README.md

 ##  4. Acknowledgement

-We are grateful for the following awesome projects when implementing HaarTransF:
+We are grateful for the following awesome projects when implementing MaHaWave-Net:

 - [VM-UNet](https://github.com/JCruan519/VM-UNet)
 - [MambaVision](https://github.com/NVlabs/MambaVision)